ricmmartins/sqlserver-ha/README.md

    - NICs with accelerated networking enabled for performance
    - Premium SSD Managed Disks for OS, data, logs, and tempdb (optimized for SQL workloads)
    - Public IPs (static, standard SKU) for each VM
-   - Azure Backup Recovery Services Vault with daily backup policy for each VM
    - Azure Monitor Action Group and CPU alert rules for both VMs
    - Resource lock to prevent accidental deletion
    - Deployment variable file for easy reuse of environment details